New Music Conductor Fellowship

 GUIDELINES BELOW

-Applications for our 2025 New Music Conductor Fellowship are now CLOSED.
-The application deadline is April 1, 2025.
+Applications for our 2026 New Music Conductor Fellowship are NOW CLOSED.
+The next application deadline is April 1, 2027.
 Created with the Conference’s philosophy that the power of art is a means for gaining knowledge and practicing change, the New Music Conductor Fellowship centers sharing and learning in community.
-The 2025 New Music Conducting Fellow will be in residence at the Conference for WEEKS 2 & 3, July 20-August 3, 2025.
+The 2026 New Music Conducting Fellow will be in residence at the Conference for WEEKS 2 & 3, July 19-August 2, 2026.

-The New Music Conductor Fellow will work with Ensemble Conductor and Conference Music Director Vimbayi Kaziboni, AD Kurt Rohde, CMW Director Jessica Tong, the Conference Ensemble, Guest Composers and CPI Fellows.
+The New Music Conductor Fellow will work with our Guest Conductors in Residence Matilda Hofman and Tian Hui Ng, AD Kurt Rohde, CMW Director Jessica Tong, the Conference Ensemble, Guest Composers and CPI Fellows.
 The fellowship will cover tuition, room and board, and limited travel expenses.

 The goal is to bring an exciting young up & coming new music conductor to the Conference to work with our new conductor & the Conference Ensemble & CPI.
 The target applicant will give preference to a BIPOC/ALAANA, non-male identifying person.